getify/You-Dont-Know-JS/types & grammar/ch4.md

 ### `ToNumber`

-If any non-`number` value is used in a way that requires it to be a `number`, such as a mathematical operation, the ES5 spec defines in section 9.3 the abstract operation `ToNumber` with the rules for how that should occur.
+If any non-`number` value is used in a way that requires it to be a `number`, such as a mathematical operation, the ES5 spec defines the `ToNumber` abstract operation in section 9.3.

 For example, `true` becomes `1` and `false` becomes `0`. `undefined` becomes `NaN`, but (curiously) `null` becomes `0`.